 Now there’s been plenty of times when I’ve been too busy having a good time and drinking my alcohol and have forgotten to drink water.
 But then before I go to sleep I make sure I start drinking as much water as possible.

-The first time I heard of this tart, not so nicely colored, liquid helping a hangover was from my husband.
-He had been on a business trip to Ukraine and when the vodka tasting got a bit overboard for him, his Ukrainian friends ordered a special “cocktail” for him.
+The first time I heard of this tart, not so nicely colored, liquid helping a hangover was from my Ukrainian friend.
+She told me that they and also Russians order a special “cocktail” to help them fight a hangover.

-The waiter brought out a flute glass full of pickle juice for him to chug back and stop the hangover symptoms.
-Immediately the unsettled stomach neutralized and the headache began to subside.
+They fill a small glass full of pickle juice to chug back and stop the hangover symptoms.
+Immediately the unsettled stomach is neutralized and the headache begins to subside.